 A guide to the

 Cuba is one of the best places to go hiking and mountain climbing in the world, just from the sheer number of different mountain ranges that exist and the variety of them as well.
-You don’t go hiking in Cuba just for the thrill of a hike; you go for the history – like the revolutionary history of the Sierra Maestra mountain range – or you go for the wildlife – like the bio reserve that is Cuchillas del Toa.
+You don’t go hiking in Cuba just for the thrill of a hike; you go for the history – like the revolutionary history of the Sierra Maestra mountain range that features the highest peak in Cuba – or you go for the wildlife – like the bio reserve that is Cuchillas del Toa.
 All of this just happens to be combined with an amazing hike and incredible views across the country.

 Sure, the mountains in Cuba are not the highest or the most dangerous mountains you could find – not by a long shot.
 As everyone knows, if you want that kind of vibe then you head to the Himalayas or the Alps.
-But that doesn’t mean the mountains of Cuba are anything to be smirked at.
+But that doesn’t mean that the Cuban mountain ranges are anything to be smirked at.
 Indeed, some of the best days of your trip can be had among the peaks of these mountains.

 Just make sure you know everything you need to know before you go.
-Which is where we come in: our handy little guide is full of everything, from preparation before your trip, to where you should/can go, and even handy little tips to make your trip more enjoyable.
+Which is where we come in: our handy little guide is full of everything, from preparation before your trip, to where you should/can go, and even handy little tips to make your trip to the mountain ranges in Cuba more enjoyable.

 Before you go

 Always make sure you’re checking the weather before you go, as there are definitely best times to go hiking and worse times.
 May to October is the wet season, which means it’s typically a lot warmer and more humid as well. sure, the rain isn’t a constant, and it typically passes very quickly, but it is intense and if you get caught out in it, you’ll get drenched.
 Some people wouldn’t care, others will just pack a waterproof poncho, but if this is something that’s going to bother you then you should check when’s best to visit depending on what you’re looking for.